lucasmerlino33/Entertainment-Industry-Analysis-through-Data-Cleaning-and-BI/README.md

 ## Project Overview

 This project analyzes trends across the entertainment industry, focusing on film box office performance and video game market dynamics.
-The analysis was developed as an **end-to-end data analytics solution**, including data cleaning, validation, dimensional modeling, and interactive dashboard creation using SQL and Power BI.
+The analysis was developed as an **end-to-end data analytics solution**, including data cleaning, validation, dimensional modeling, and interactive dashboard creation using SQL and Power BI (which can be found in the [powerbi/](https://github.com/lucasmerlino33/Entertainment-Industry-Analysis-through-Data-Cleaning-and-BI/tree/main/powerbi) directory).
 Public datasets from Kaggle were used as the primary data source.

 The project was structured to simulate a **client-oriented scenario**, aiming to explore **historical trends**, analyze **individual cases**, and generate insights applicable to future creative **decisions**.